taiyoo/vri-ai-assistant/README.md

 1. **Stack Naming**:

-   - The main stacks for each environment will be prefixed with the environment name (e.g., `dev-BedrockChatStack`, `prod-BedrockChatStack`)
+   - The main stacks for each environment will be prefixed with the environment name (e.g., `dev-BedrockAIAssistantStack`, `prod-BedrockAIAssistantStack`)
    - However, custom bot stacks (`BrChatKbStack*`) and API publishing stacks (`ApiPublishmentStack*`) do not receive environment prefixes as they are created dynamically at runtime

 2. **Resource Naming**: